 At the same time, this is the reason why crypto economics is so essential.
 If rules are not correctly defined, a decentralized system is bound to collapse and fail.
 This is where proper mechanism design comes in.
 Mechanism design is a field in economics and game theory focused on designing mechanisms to incentivize or disincentivize behaviors within a system toward desired objectives.

 At the core of crypto economics, a token exists as the primary tool to control a protocol’s micro-economy.
 A well-designed system properly manages the incentives and distribution of tokens within the corresponding network of participants.
-When tokenized incentives are accurately aligned a decentralized system thrives.
+Decentralized systems thrive when tokenized incentives are accurately aligned.

 Crypto economics is helping us create systems where those who adhere to and protect the rules of the game receive rewards, while those attempting to break the rules face financial walls which disincentivize their behavior thus safeguarding the network.
 In Bitcoin, for example, miners who are honest and verify transactions receive block rewards (currently 12.5 new minted bitcoin plus fees) for their work, while those who are dishonest face wasting their computing power, energy, and money, making it an expensive, unprofitable and fruitless endeavor.